alidarcan/HTML-My_Website/README.md

-# HTML-My_Website
+# My_Website
 https://alidarcan.github.io/HTML-My_Website/

 ## INFORMATION

+It is about my CV.
 This is my first attempt of HTML editing.
-It is about my CV.
+Edit: CSS3 is also integrated now.

 ## CONTENTS